Eliza776/DSA-Project-2/README.md

 This section outlines some of the key queries and functions applied during the analysis phase:

 - `IF` – to derive bonus amount based on employee rating
 - `AVERAGE` – to compute average salary by gender, and average rating by gender
-- `COUNT` – for counting numbers of employees
+- `COUNT` – to count number of employees

 ## My Analysis